nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all tasks
-2. KoolToDoManager lists all tasks <br>
+2. Burdens lists all tasks <br>
 Use case ends.

 **Extensions**

 1a.
 No tasks exist
-> KoolToDoManager shows an error message <br>
+> Burdens shows an error message <br>

 #### Use case: List all urgent tasks

 **MSS**

 1. User requests to list all urgent tasks
-2. KoolToDoManager lists all urgent tasks <br>
+2. Burdens lists all urgent tasks <br>
 Use case ends.

 **Extensions**

 1a.
 No urgent tasks exist
-> KoolToDoManager shows an error message
+> Burdens shows an error message

 #### Use case: Create alarms and reminders

 **MSS**

 1. User requests to create alarm
-2. KoolToDoManager prompts for date and time
+2. Burdens prompts for date and time
 3. User inputs date and time
-4. KoolToDoManager creates alarm <br>
+4. Burdens creates alarm <br>
 Use case ends.

 **Extensions**

 2a.
 Date or time does not exist

-> KoolToDoManager shows an error message <br>
+> Burdens shows an error message <br>
   Use case resumes at step 2

 #### Use case: List commands